ale94mleon/BindFlow/docs/source/installation.md

 ## Conda dependencies

 We highly recommend the latest version of [micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html) for the conda environment creation and a fresh environment (as it will be demonstrated here).
 This is going to ease the resolution of dependencies.
-See the [Official Mamba Installation Instructions](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).
-[Mamba](https://mamba.readthedocs.io/en/latest/index.html) could also be used.
+See the [Official Micromamba Installation Instructions](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).
+[Mamba](https://mamba.readthedocs.io/en/latest/index.html) may also be used.

 `````{admonition} environment.yml
 :class: tip